CivicActions/openacr/docs/CLI.md

 - `openacr.css` has customization on top of the USWDS design system.
 - `custom.css` provided to add any additional customizations.

+### Use your own handlebar template

+To use your own handlebar template the `output` command can take an optional template file path.
+We recommend copying the template `openacr-simple-html-0.1.0.handlebars` and modifying it with your CSS and HTML adjustments but keeping the majority of the structure and custom handlebar functions intact, so you get the ACR output that has all the details.
+The simple template includes CSS but no USWDS stylings but does rely on USWDS classes to keep the handlebar functions simple for now.

 ## OpenACRs